noahmagcalas/java-starterpack/README.md

   - This function will return the attacks that each character will make.
   - `possibleAttacks` maps each character id to it's possible AttackActions it can take.
 You can use this to validate if a move is possible, or pick from this list.
   - `gameState` is the same as above.
 Use it to inform your actions.
-  - A AttackAction can be on terrain or a character, so be careful not to just attack everything.
+  - An AttackAction can be on terrain or a character, so be careful not to just attack everything.
 See the file it's defined in for more info.
   - You will return a list of attacks to make, which should be a attack for each character that can attack.
 - `public List<AbilityAction> decideAbilities(Map<String, List<AbilityAction>> possibleAbilities, GameState gameState)`
   - This function will return the abilities that each character will make.
   - `possibleAbilities` maps each character id to it's possible AbilityActions it can take.
   - `gameState` is same as above.
-  - A AbilityAction can be building a barricade or healing.
+  - An AbilityAction can be building a barricade or healing.
 Use type to determine which.
   - Healing targets a character and building targets a position, so consider that accordingly.

 **Several useful tips:**